-Sudden, unexpected read activity can quickly consume the provisioned read capacity for a table.
+Sudden, unexpected read activity can quickly consume the provisioned read capacity of a table or a global secondary index.
 In addition, such activity can be inefficient if it is not evenly spread across table partitions.

-Local secondary indexes let you define alternate range keys on a table.
-You can then issue Query requests against those range keys, in addition to the table's hash key.
+A local secondary index lets you define an alternative sort key for your data.
+You can query a local secondary index in the same way that you query a table.
 Before using local secondary indexes, you should be aware of the inherent tradeoffs in terms of provisioned throughput costs, storage costs, and query efficiency.

 Global Secondary Index Best Practices

 A global secondary indexes let you define alternative partition key and sort key attributes for your data.
 These attributes don't have to be the same as the table's partition key and sort key.
 You can query a global secondary index in the same way that you query a table.
 As with local secondary indexes, global secondary indexes also present tradeoffs that you need to consider when designing your applications.